United States Virgin Islands: Legal system

 The U.S. Virgin Islands have a Superior Court and Supreme Court.
-The District Court of the Virgin Islands is responsible for cases brought under federal law, and the U.S. Attorney for the District of the Virgin Islands can bring federal criminal cases there.
+The District Court of the Virgin Islands is responsible for cases brought under federal law, and the U.S. attorney for the District of the Virgin Islands can bring federal criminal cases there.
 The Superior Court is responsible for hearing cases under U.S. Virgin Islands law at the trial level, and the Supreme Court is responsible for appeals from the Superior Court for all appeals filed on or after January 29, 2007.
 (Appeals filed prior to that date were heard by the Appellate Division of the District Court.)
 Appeals from the federal District Court are heard by the United States Court of Appeals for the Third Circuit, located in Philadelphia, Pennsylvania.
 District Court judges are appointed by the U.S. president, while Superior Court and Supreme Court judges are appointed by the governor.

 As of 2019, the USVI courts apply both American common law and the 2019 US Virgin Islands Code as passed by the territorial legislature.
 Because the USVI is not a state and Congress has not determined otherwise, the federal district court is an Article IV tribunal, subject to the authority of the United States secretary of the interior and without lifetime appointment for judges.
 Elements of Danish law have all been repealed, except for two 1914 laws having to do with customs and ship duties for St. Thomas and St. John.

+Attorneys who practice law in the U.S. Virgin Islands must be admitted to the Virgin Islands Bar through either a bar exam or meeting certain requirements for admission on the basis of experience in another reciprocal jurisdiction.
+The bar exam consists of a standard American Bar Association multistate exam and a local law essay exam.
+As in the mainland United States, attorneys practice in a variety of settings including private law firms, government, or corporate offices.